microsoft/powerbi-visuals-sampleslicer/README.md

 # PowerBI Slicer custom visual sample
 [![Build Status](https://travis-ci.org/Microsoft/powerbi-visuals-sampleslicer.svg?branch=master)](https://travis-ci.org/Microsoft/powerbi-visuals-sampleslicer)

-Demonstrates the use of the Advanced Filtering API introduced in the revision 1.7 of [PowerBI Visuals Tools](https://github.com/Microsoft/PowerBI-visuals-tools).
+Demonstrates the use of the Advanced Filtering API introduced in the version 1.7 of [PowerBI Visuals Tools](https://github.com/Microsoft/PowerBI-visuals-tools).

-This PowerBI Custom Visual relies on the Advanced Filter API for bulk data-point selection and [Interactivity Utils](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils) for discrete data-point selection.
+This PowerBI Custom Visual relies on the Advanced Filter API for bulk data-point selection and [PowerBI Visuals Interactivity Utils](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils) for discrete data-point selection.

 ### Understanding the visual
-The visual lets the user select numeric data inputs to be displayed in all other visuals in the same report.
+The visual lets the user select numeric data inputs to be displayed in all other visuals in the same report sheet.
 The user can either select discrete values or a range by adjusting the sliders.

 See a [demo PowerBI report](doc/SampleSlicer.pbix) to get an idea about the visual's functionality.